Category Archives: Inspiration

 11150369_10205840205198621_9069078264996299353_n

-This weekend, I had a wonderful opportunity in sharing my heart at Howard Partridge’s Round Table.
+This weekend, I had a wonderful opportunity to share my heart at Howard Partridge’s Round Table.
 I was blessed, not only by the warm reception but especially by the men at the conference being so responsive.
 Many voiced to me how touched they were by my words, as they reflected on their own situations or someone dear to them.

 Regardless of faith, status, education, or race, we’ve all felt discouraged, rejected, abandoned, or betrayed at one point or another.
 We’ve all had our dreams smashed, our dignity shot, our hearts torn, and our hope lost.